microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/README.md

 This WhatTheHack provide you hands on experience on how to Monitor Azure workloads using Dynatrace.
 It will show you how Dynatrace's AI-engine, Davis, performs automatic and intelligent root-cause analysis in hybrid cloud Azure environments.
 This hack was designed specifically for Cloud Ops Engineers, DevOps engineers, Developers, and Architects who want to expand their knowledge on Dynatrace & Azure.

-The story goes that, you are new engineer that was hired to modernize a eCommerce website for company called `DTOrders`.  `DTOrders` currently has this website deployed to Azure virtual machines but  wants to containerize this application to run on Kubernetes.
+The story goes that, you are new engineer that was hired to modernize a eCommerce website for company called `DTOrders`.  `DTOrders` currently has this application deployed to Azure virtual machines but  wants to containerize this application to run it on Kubernetes.
 The engineer's job will first be deploy the application to Azure VM and then migrate it run on AKS Cluster.
 Along the way, they'll use Dynatrace to  monitor the application on Azure VM and once migrated to AKS, compare the product functionality and how easy it is to monitor and manage your application with Dynatrace.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)